lkujaw/blake2s/README.md

 This project uses a combination of the original, annotation-based SPARK tool set (search [AdaCore Libre](https://libre.adacore.com/) for the 2012 GPL release) and the HOL-SPARK library bundled within [Isabelle](https://isabelle.in.tum.de/) 2021 to prove the absence of runtime errors.

 To verify the proofs, check the Makefile within the project root first to ensure that you have the necessary programs (including the 'isabelle' command) installed within your path.

+If everything is functioning as it should, there should be no undischarged verification conditions.

 ## Ada 87 compatibility note ##